Three years on, Irrfan lives on in the memories of friends, colleagues | Entertainment

 They still talk about him in the present tense.
 Three years after his death, Irrfan lives on in the memories of his directors and co-actors, each recalling in detail their interactions with the actor who navigated with unprecedented ease the gaps between offbeat and mainstream cinema.

-Considered one of India's most formidable actors, Irrfan died at the age of 54 on April 29, 2020 following his battle with a rare form of cancer.
-He was the rare actor who made his presence felt in the west as well in films such as "Life of Pi" and "Namesake".
+Considered one of India’s most formidable actors, Irrfan died at the age of 54 on April 29, 2020, following a battle with a rare form of cancer.
+He was the rare actor who made his presence felt in the west as well in films such as “Life of Pi” and “Namesake”.

 Shoojit Sircar, who directed him in the road drama “Piku” with Amitabh Bachchan and Deepika Padukone, said he recently dreamt of him.